cropmosaiks/Featurization/README.md

 ## Datasets

 Currently this code is adapted to use two satellites, [Landsat 8](https://planetarycomputer.microsoft.com/dataset/landsat-8-c2-l2) and [Sentinel 2](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a).
-These satellites were selected for two primary reasons:\
+These satellites were selected for two primary reasons:
-1. Ideal temporal coverage that overlaps with our crop yield data for the country of Zambia, which allows us to geospatially and temporally join satelite feature data with crop yields to execute a supervised machine learning approach (see the Modeling repository for more information)\
+1. Ideal temporal coverage that overlaps with our crop yield data for the country of Zambia [TC: I think this README can do a better job describing the value of featurization generally versus the use case of features for Zambian crop yield prediction.
+This repo is useful far beyond your application, but if people don't know that this was a specific project piece and that you're pulling it out to release just as a featurization step, it's confusing to understand how this relates to other users more broadly versus what is customized for your application.], which allows us to geospatially and temporally join satelite feature data with crop yields to execute a supervised machine learning approach (see the Modeling repository [TC: anytime you mention another repo you should link directly to it] for more information)
-2. Existing satellite image archives in the MPC STAC, which allows users to import the images straight into the notebook with our existing\
+2. Existing satellite image archives in the MPC STAC, which allows users to import the images straight into the notebook with our existing [TC: ?? this sentence makes no sense...]
 These satellites provide options for different band combinations, spectral resolutions, and temporal cycles (meaning the time intervals between passes over the country of Zambia).
 Additionally, these satellites can be used in combination for the years in which they overlap.

 ## Requirements